 My son wasn’t even diagnosed with CRS.
 Instead it was suggested that he is asthmatic.
 I was offered steroids yet again.
 Kids get sick often.
 This is how their immune systems develop.
 Of course I want to prevent anything serious from developing.
 So I did some research.
 Recurrent upper respiratory tract infections are associated with the same root cause as CRS.
 (2) Despite numerous research papers published on the topic doctors are failing to notice.

-The Real Cause of CRS
+The Real Cause of Sinusitis

 Research is showing that CRS is related to biofilms.
 (3) Many people still believe it is a fungal infection is the underlying cause.
 Fungal CRS is easily diagnosed and is in fact quite rare.
 Why then is the fungal hypothesis still the first thing that comes to mind?
 I’ve had a patients who were convinced that they had a systemic fungal infection causing CRS but their labs denied this.
 Eosinophilic mucin is used to diagnose a local fungal infection so its easy to rule out.

 What is a biofilm?
 Why do some people suffer more than others?

 Biofilms are extracellular matrixes where bacteria live.
 They host pathogens by providing a way for them to share nutrients and DNA while providing protection from antibiotics.
 A biofilm we are all familiar with is plaque on teeth.

 Biofilms seem to proliferate in people with compromised immune function.
 To strengthen immunity botanicals like astragalus and cordinopisis are safe, even for children.
 Vitamins A, C and D are essential.
 I recommend a buffered vitamin C along with a good quality cod liver oil for A and D.

 Post surgery is another time when biofilms seem to proliferate.
 Extra care needs to be taken at these times.
 I have a protocol I give to patients for pre and post surgery to prevent issues.